Adaptive Leadership: Leading When the Ground Keeps Shifting

 What makes a good leader in a world that refuses to stand still?

-That question has been at the center of my leadership journey for years, especially across regions, roles, and industries that never quite stayed the same for long.
-Of course I had my powerful toolkits, strategy decks, OKRs, KPIs, planning tools etc. But the most powerful leadership tool I ever developed was something far less concrete: the capacity to adapt.
+That question has been at the center of my leadership journey for years.
+I’ve navigated various regions, roles, and industries that never quite stayed the same for long.
+Of course, I had my powerful toolkits, strategy decks, OKRs, KPIs, and planning tools.
+But the most powerful leadership tool I ever developed was something far less concrete: the capacity to adapt.

 “Adaptive leadership is the practice of mobilizing people to tackle tough challenges and thrive.”